tantzeyeong/FPGA-Dungeon-Game/README.md

 The **SourceFiles** folder shows the main verilog code files used.

-The **MemoryInitialization** folder mostly details the images used for the dungeon game.
+The **MemoryInitialization** folder mostly details the images used for the dungeon game as well as the method used to upload the images onto the board and PmodOLED.

 The **Project Summary** file summarizes the features developed by us with images taken.